DinisCruz/Book_Hacking_Portugal/Questions/Difference-between-safe-and-secure.md

+---
+layout: default
+title: What is the difference between safe and secure in Portuguese?
+type: question
+---

 ## What is the difference between safe and secure in Portuguese?

 It seems that _'securo'_ and _'seguranca'_ is used for both safe and secure.